balintbalintz/balintbalintz/README.md

 # I'm Balint

-Founder & product designer at [Brisk](https://staybrisk.com) — a web app built for freelancers and their clients.
+Founder & product designer at [Brisk](https://staybrisk.com) — a client platform for freelancers.

 I design and build Brisk end-to-end, from UX flows to production code.
 I've been shipping products remotely for US companies for 5+ years.
 Sometimes I write on [Substack](https://balintbogdan.substack.com) about product, building in public, and solo-founding.